GO WEST FILM FESTIVAL BOARD OF DIRECTORS

 David E. Sharp

-David E. Sharp grew up in Amarillo, Texas against a backdrop of tumbleweeds, glorious sunsets and the Palo Duro Canyon.
+David grew up in Amarillo, Texas against a backdrop of tumbleweeds, glorious sunsets and the Palo Duro Canyon.
 Naturally, he heard that George Strait song more times than you could say, “Up from San Anton,” if you had a whole day with nothing better to do.
 David eventually moved to Greeley, Colorado to see the other side of the High Plains.
 Here, he discovered mountains.
 They’re kind of like canyons, but inverted so they stick up out of the ground instead of digging in.
 He is now a librarian at the High Plains Library District, where he loves to help people discover new interests in books, movies or even a George Strait song.
 His short story “Pine Cone” appeared in a 2020 Colorado Book Award winning anthology.
-David has also published two novels, Lost on a Page, re-released in 2021, and Lost on a Page: Character Developments (2022).
+David has also published three novels.
+Lost on a Page, re-released in 2021, became a series that now includes the sequels Lost on a Page: Character Developments (2022) and Lost on a Page: Twisted Plots (2023).